 Why is it good for us to obey God’s instructions?
-(So we can know the wise way to live; so we can know how to get along with others; so we can know how to love God; etc.)
+(So we can know the right way to live; So we can know how to get along with others; So we can know how to love God; etc.)

 Read Psalm 19:9-11.